Stein's density method for multivariate continuous distributions: Stein's multivariate density method

 In the sequel, we will say that a linear operator is \emph{a} Stein operator for $p$ if it is a standardization of the canonical operators obtained through Definition \ref{def:standardizations-1}.
-Such standardizations were studied in \cite{LRS16} in dimension $d=1$.
-Among the many possible options, the following two naturally stand out.
+Such standardizations were studied in \cite{LRS16} in dimension $d=1$. {Among the many possible options, two stand out most naturally: \begin{itemize} \item $\mathbf{A}_i = e_i$ and $\mathbf{T}_i = 1$ for $i = 1,\ldots, d$ leading to what we call the gradient operator, \item $\mathbf{A}_i = \mathbf{T}_i = 1$ for $i = 1,\ldots, d$ leading to what we call the divergence operator. \end{itemize} }